kokizzu/suture/README.md

 functionality out of the box.
 It is possible to provide this functionality without explicitly depending on the Suture library.

+A nice thing about the v4 interface that suture offers is that `Serve(ctx context.Context)` isn't even a bad interface for a library to offer; it creates no dependency on suture, it just integrates with it cleanly.
+But anyone can just `go yourthing.Serve(ctx)` perfectly reasonably themselves too.

 Changelog
 ---------